keyboardio/Chrysalis/FOCUS_API.md

 - JavaScript: `focus.command("led.brightness 210")`
 - Serial Command (Unix): `echo 'led.brightness 210' > /dev/ttyACM0`
 #### Expected output
-With this function you can change, based on external events, the overall led brightness using code outside raise's firmware.
+With this function you can change, based on external events, the overall led brightness using code outside raise\'s firmware.
 ### led.theme
 This command reads/writes the whole LED color assignment currently in use by using RGB codes.
 #### Commands